Document retention is just one of the many long-term benefits that

 What is Document Retention?

-Document retention is a system that allows you to automatically determine what should be done with particular documents at a certain point of time.
-Some of the many options that this module affords you include:
+Document retention is a system that allows you and your employees to automatically create policies and determine what should be done with particular documents or records at a certain point of time.
+Some of the many options that this retention module affords you include:

 - Automatically delete certain files on a particular day (or at a particular time).